Self-report measure

 Under-Pressure Personality Profile

-A 44-item profile of eleven personality tendencies that can surface under stress or pressure — such as emotional reactivity, skepticism, caution, reserve, and boldness.
+A 44-item profile of eleven personality tendencies that can surface under stress or pressure — such as mood and self-regard, mistrust of others' motives, social unease, withdrawal, and taking charge.
 Built from public-domain IPIP items.
 Non-diagnostic; describes everyday behavioral styles, not disorders or diagnoses.

 At a glance